Amina Helmi: Awards and honors

 In 2019, Helmi was named one of the four winners of the Spinoza Prize.
 She was awarded membership of the Royal Netherlands Academy of Arts and Sciences in 2017.

 She was awarded the Christiaan Huygensprize in 2004 and the Pastoor Schmeitsprize in 2010.

 The Helmi stream is named after her and she was awarded the Suffrage Science award in 2019.

 In 2021, Helmi won the Brouwer Award from the Division on Dynamical Astronomy of the American Astronomical Society.

+In 2026, she was awarded the Kavli Prize in the category of "Astrophysics".